vsingam9/NOTES/GIT/Git Branches.md

 git branch -D my-branch-name

 NOTE: The -d option only deletes the branch if it has already been merged.
 The -D option is a shortcut for --delete --force, which deletes the branch irrespective of its merged status.

+# commands:
+Create a new branch : git branch sarah(branch name) Switch to an existing branch: git checkout sarah Create a new branch and switch to new branch: git checkout -b max To delete a branch : git branch -d max
+To list all branches: git branch

+What is a branch in git?
+Pointer to a specific commit What is the default branch of a git repository?  master